Andreas-Halemba/livewire-planning-poker/README.md

 After starting the Reverb server, open your browser console and check for WebSocket connection errors.
 The connection should be established to `ws://127.0.0.1:6000`.

+## Troubleshooting

+### Livewire Component Errors

+If you encounter "Could not find Livewire component in DOM tree" errors in production, see [LIVEWIRE-FIX.md](LIVEWIRE-FIX.md) for details about the implemented fixes and solutions.

 ## Code style and quality

 ### formats the code